Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: Phenomenology

 \section{Phenomenology}

-Once we have established the most promising conditions to ensure a large $\kappa_{\lambda}$ possibly detectable at the high luminosity regime of the LHC, we proceed to impose constraints from distinct sources on our model, including theoretical, flavor, and collider.
-We will describe each one of them in the following subsections.
-In order to assess the influence of those constraints in the multi-dimensional parameter space of our model, we will perform a scan on the mixing angle $s_{\beta - \alpha}$, the physical masses $m_{A}$, $m_{H}$, $m_{H^{\pm}}$, and $t_{\beta}$.
-For the 2HDM in general, we will also add $M$.
+Once we have established the most promising conditions to ensure that a large $\kappa_{\lambda}$ possibly detectable at the high luminosity regime of the LHC, we proceed to impose constraints from distinct sources on our model, including theoretical, flavor, and collider.
+We will describe each of them in the following subsections.
+In order to assess the influence of those constraints in the multi-dimensional parameter space of our model, we will perform a scan on the mixing angle $s_{\beta - \alpha}$, the physical masses $m_{A}$, $m_{H}$, $m_{H^{\pm}}$, $t_{\beta}$, and $M$.
+For the 2HDM, we will vary $M$ freely.
+For the 3-3-1 EFT we will consider two cases.
+In the first, we impose that $\Lambda_{5}<10^{-8}$, which stands for $v_{\chi}\sim 100\;\rm{TeV}$ (the limit to the right of \cref{fig:kappa_final-331}).
+In the second, we consider $v_{\chi}\sim 10\;\rm{TeV}$.
+This amounts to non-null values for $\Lambda_{5,6,7}$.
+For simplicity, we will discuss the latter only in the summary subsection, after all constraints are imposed.
+The calculation of $\kappa_{\lambda}$ will be performed by employing \textit{anyBSM}~\cite{Bahl:2023eau}.
+For the 2HDM scenario, we will use an UFO file derived for a Type II case with $\Lambda_{6,7}=0$.
+For the 3-3-1 scenario, we have created a UFO file where $\Lambda_{5,6,7}$ are arbitrary, which we choose to match the formulas derived in \cref{ap:one-loop}.
+Moreover, we also include dimension-six terms to the result for $\kappa_{\lambda}$ obtained from \textit{anyBSM}.
 We will adopt the following ranges as shown in~\cref{tab:range}.

 We scan the parameter space until around three to five thousand points pass all the imposed constraints.
 Then, after establishing the regions where the coupling is larger, we perform a dedicated scan up to, again, three to five thousand points in those regions to find the maximal value.
-Thus, we consider, in total, around 10 000 points of data in our scan that complies to every bound considered.
+Thus, we consider, in total, around 10,000 points of data in our scan that comply with every bound considered.